 This is the most common treatment, which shifts fluid from the brain into the peritoneal cavity (a fluid-filled gap between the walls of the abdomen and the organs in the abdomen).

-Shifts fluid from the brain into the pleural cavity (space between the two pleura of the lungs)
+Shifts fluid from the brain into the pleural cavity (space between the two pleura of the lungs).

-Shifts fluid from the brain to the right atrium of the heart
+Shifts fluid from the brain to the right atrium of the heart.

 Although a shunt works well and saves many lives, at ANA, we recognize that complications may occur with its use.
 These include infection, malfunction, or shunt failure.
 A shunt may also disconnect, or become outgrown.

 ETV is a minimally invasive treatment option for hydrocephalus, without involving a shunt.
 The neurosurgeons at ANA are adept at this procedure, relevant for patients for whom the condition follows certain criteria.

-ETV employs a tiny camera (neuroendoscope) and tiny surgical instruments to make an opening in the floor of the brain’s third ventricle, traditionally a difficult area to reach via surgery.
+ETV employs a tiny camera (neuro-endoscope) and tiny surgical instruments to make an opening in the floor of the brain’s third ventricle, traditionally a difficult area to reach via surgery.
 This fiber optic technology allows the neurosurgeon to view the surface of the ventricle.

 This can be an option for some cases of obstructive or non-communicating hydrocephalus, and potentially other situations depending on age, cause or type of hydrocephalus, and state of the brain.